 Advent of Code 2015 - Day 19 - Medicine for Rudolph

-On the nineteenth day of Advent of Code 2015 Rudolph is sick and we have been tasked to help develop the custom-made medicine required.
+On the nineteenth day of Advent of Code 2015, Rudolph is sick, and we have been tasked with helping develop the custom-made medicine required.

 Part 1

 We are tasked with helping calibrate the machine that is capable of constructing any Red-Nosed Reindeer molecule required to make the medicine.
-As input we are provided an initial medicine molecule and list of replacements of which we need to apply.
-For part one, we need to work out how many distinct molecules can be created using the replacements provided.
-We begin as always by parsing this input into a form we can work with.
+As input, we are provided with an initial medicine molecule and a list of replacements that we need to apply.
+For part one, we need to determine how many distinct molecules can be created using the replacements provided.
+We begin, as always, by parsing this input into a form we can work with.

 type Replacement = [from: string, to: string];